Probate Q&A Series

 Challenging After Letters Issue

 If the executor receives letters and starts administration, beneficiaries may petition the clerk to remove or replace the executor.
 Under N.C.
-Gen. Stat. § 28A-15-7, the court may remove a personal representative for cause, including mismanagement, failure to account, waste of estate assets or breach of fiduciary duty.
-The petition must state facts supporting removal and propose a qualified replacement.
+Gen. Stat. § 28A-9-1, the clerk may remove a personal representative for cause, including disqualification, default, misconduct, incapacity, or failure to perform required duties.
+The petition must state facts supporting removal.

 Steps in the Contest Process